basis-technology-corp/curn/index.md

 1. Once you've downloaded the various third-party jar files, place them in a directory somewhere.
+2. Download the source from the [downloads area][] and unzip it, or get the code from the [GitHub repository][].
-2. Unpack the source zip file, and change your working directory to the resulting `curn` directory.
+3. Change your working directory to the top-level `curn` source directory.
-3. In the topmost source directory (i.e., the directory containing the `build.xml` file), create a file called `build`.properties containing the following line:
+4. In the topmost source directory (i.e., the directory containing the `build.xml` file), create a file called `build.properties` containing the following line:

     third.party.jar.dir: /path/to/directory/containing/jars